 CSUF News Service

-To continue to educate the campus and broader community about people with disabilities, the third annual Disability Awareness Day will be held from 10:30 a.m. to 2 p.m.
-Wednesday, Oct.
-25, in front of the Humanities-Social Sciences Building.
+Cal State Fullerton's Disability Support Services (DSS) and Abled Advocators present the second annual Disability Awareness Day Wednesday, Oct.
+12, from 10:30 a.m. to 2 p.m. in front of the Humanities-Social Sciences Building.